smochii/nestjs-react-test-app/README.md

-# nestjs-react-test-app
+# study-app-nestjs-react
-<font color="tomato">※作成中なのでソースめっちゃ汚いです</font>
+*This is still incomplete.

 ## Description
-This is NestJs and React sample code for learning.
+NestJs and React sample code for study.